PrestaShop/prestashop-specs/core/back-office/Localization-Currencies-List-Add-Edit.md

 - Exchange rate (1 by default)

 Bellow these fields, a reset button is available to put back the initial content of all the fields.
 The button is hidden for custom currency.

+Clicking on the save button, it saves the new currency and redirects to Currencies List.
+The cancel button redirects to Currencies List but does'nt save the currency.

 ![edit currency](/img/edit_currency.png)